ECFMG Certification Cost

 If 40 of those 100 applications go to programs that will filter out an IMG at initial screen β based on visa restrictions, Step score thresholds, or graduation year cutoffs β that IMG has spent $1,200 in wasted ERAS fees before a single program reads their personal statement.

-ECFMG Certification costs between $3,600 and $5,700 for most IMGs β before ERAS application fees, residency advising, and the cost of a delayed match cycle if certification is not completed on time.
+ECFMG Certification Cost runs between $3,600 and $5,700 for most IMGs β before ERAS application fees, residency advising, and the cost of a delayed match cycle if certification is not completed on time.
 The fees are fixed.
 The timing and the exam preparation are where planning makes a measurable difference.

-All fees are verified from the official ECFMG Fees page at ecfmg.org/fees (last updated April 1, 2026) and the FSMB 2026 USMLE Application Fee Schedule at usmle.fsmb.org.
-OET Medicine fees are $455 USD (US testing) or AUD $587 (all other countries) β verify current prices at oet.com.
-All fees are subject to change without notice.
-ERAS application fees are set by AAMC and subject to annual revision.
-IMGPrep is not affiliated with ECFMG, Intealth, FSMB, USMLE, NRMP, ERAS, or OET.
+Sources: All ECFMG Certification Cost data verified from ecfmg.org/fees (April 1, 2026), FSMB 2026 USMLE Application Fee Schedule, oet.com, AAMC ERAS, Prometric, and NRMP.
+All fees are subject to change.
+IMGPrep is not affiliated with ECFMG, Intealth, FSMB, USMLE, NRMP, ERAS, OET, or any related body.
 This page does not constitute tax or financial advice.